st-tech/gatling-commander/docs/user-guide.md

 | `spec.testScenarioSpec.env[]` _[]dict_ | Overwritten by `services[].scenarioSpecs[].testScenarioSpec.env[]` field value in `config.yaml` |

 ## Required Role and Authentication
-The following roles are required to run zozo-mlops-loadtest-cli.
+The following roles are required to run Gatling Commander.

 - Roles to pull and push docker images
 - Roles to get, create, and delete objects in a Kubernetes cluster